 A larger plan of the park improvements can be downloaded here: www.northwarks.gov.uk/downloads/file/8957/cole_end_park_visual

 Cole End Park Nature Reserve - Tree Works

-We are proposing to carry out a 'thinning' of the trees where half of the trees are removed in the area identified on the map.
-A variety of native trees will then be replanted.
+We have carried out a 'thinning' of the trees where half of the trees are removed in the area identified on the map.
+A variety of native trees have been replanted.

 The main aims for the project are: